ivanZanardi/pyharmx/docs/source/contents.rst

 License
 ============

-PyHarmX is distributed under the `NCSA Open Source License <https://github.com/ivanZanardi/pyharmx/blob/main/LICENSE>`_.
+PyHarmX is distributed under the `MIT License <https://github.com/ivanZanardi/pyharmx/blob/main/LICENSE>`_.
 Feel free to use, modify, and contribute to this project within the terms of the license.